 Internal Health Benefits of Bitter Orange

-Traditionally, bitter orange flower and bitter orange oil were used to help ease gastrointestinal upset, lower blood sugar in people with diabetes, and to stimulate blood circulation.
+Traditionally, bitter orange flower and oil were used to help ease gastrointestinal upset, lower blood sugar in people with diabetes, and to stimulate blood circulation.
 It was also thought to help promote restful sleep, and to perk up “tired blood” or anemia.
 In aromatherapy, bitter orange has an awakening, stimulating effect.

 Bitter Orange's Benefits to the Skin